POSIT: Promotion of Semantic Item Tail via Adversarial Learning: Abstract

 \section{Abstract}

-In many recommender problems, a handful of popular items (e.g. movies/TV shows, news etc.) can be dominant in recommendations for many users.
+In many recommendations, a handful of popular items (e.g., movies / television shows, news, etc.) can be dominant in recommendations for many users.
 However, we know that in a large catalog of items, users are likely interested in more than what is popular.
-The dominance of popular items may mean that users will not see items they would likely enjoy.
+The dominance of popular items may mean that users will not see items that they would probably enjoy.
 In this paper, we propose a technique to overcome this problem using adversarial machine learning.
-We define a metric to translate user-level utility metric in terms of an advantage/disadvantage over items.
-We subsequently use that metric in an adversarial learning framework to systematically promote disadvantaged items.
-The resulting algorithm identifies semantically meaningful items that get promoted in the learning algorithm.
-In the empirical study, we evaluate the proposed technique on three publicly available datasets and four competitive baselines.
-The result shows that our proposed method not only improves the coverage, but also, surprisingly, improves the overall performance.
+We define a metric to translate the user-level utility metric in terms of an advantage/disadvantage over items.
+We subsequently used that metric in an adversarial learning framework to systematically promote disadvantaged items.
+Distinctly, our method integrates a small-capacity model to produce semantically meaningful weights, leading to an algorithm that identifies and promotes a semantically similar item within the learning process.
+In the empirical study, we evaluated the proposed technique on three publicly available datasets and seven competitive baselines.
+The result shows that our proposed method not only improves the coverage, but also, surprisingly, improves the overall performance. \footnote{Code is available at \url{https://github.com/qiulingxu/POSIT}}